Our Board

 Tim is the SCFD Program Officer for Arapahoe & Douglas Counties

 Tim Murphy joined the SCFD staff in September 2021.
 A Virginia native, Tim moved to Denver in 2011 and is proud to call Colorado home.
 Tim has worked in nonprofit fundraising for the last eight years at MSU Denver, The Colorado Symphony, and The Center on Colfax.
 He received his undergraduate degree in Human Services, Nonprofit Studies, from MSU Denver and completed his Master of Public Administration at the University of Colorado- Denver.
-Tim lives in East Denver with his partner and their dog, Fisher.
+Tim lives in Downtown Denver with his partner and their two dogs, Fisher and Gladys.
 His hobbies include playing tennis, hiking, attending plays, musicals, and concerts, and gardening.

 Pronouns: he/him/his